Azure-Samples/active-directory-verifiable-credentials-java/1-java-api-idtokenhint/README.md

 - java
 - powershell
 products:
-- active-directory
+- Entra
-- verifiable credentials
+- Verified ID
 description: "A code sample demonstrating issuance and verification of verifiable credentials."
 urlFragment: "active-directory-verifiable-credentials-java"
 ---
 # Verifiable Credentials Code Sample

-This code sample demonstrates how to use Microsoft's Azure Active Directory Verifiable Credentials preview to issue and consume verifiable credentials.
+This code sample demonstrates how to use Microsoft's Entra Verified ID to issue and consume verifiable credentials.

 ## About this sample

-Welcome to Azure Active Directory Verifiable Credentials.
+Welcome to Microsoft Entra Verified ID (former Azure Active Directory Verifiable Credentials).
 In this sample, we'll teach you to issue your first verifiable credential: a Verified Credential Expert Card.
 You'll then use this card to prove to a verifier that you are a Verified Credential Expert, mastered in the art of digital credentialing.
 The sample uses the preview REST API which supports ID Token hints to pass a payload for the verifiable credential.

-> **Important**: Azure Active Directory Verifiable Credentials is currently in public preview.
-This preview version is provided without a service level agreement, and it's not recommended for production workloads.
-Certain features might not be supported or might have constrained capabilities.
-For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 ## Contents